 No matter your age, there's something magical and captivating about holiday lights, and Tucsonans sure know how to light up this town.

-Here are some not-to-be missed light displays in Tucson you can visit as early as this weekend to get into the holiday spirit.
+Here are some not-to-be missed light displays in Tucson you can visit to get into the holiday spirit.

 Lights of the World Tucson

 Combine 6 million LED lights, carnival rides, Chinese acrobatics shows, sea lions, a stingrays encounter, artisan vendors and food and you get Lights of the World.
 Tickets include all shows.
 Artisan vendors and food are available for purchase.

 When: Open till Jan.
 5 Thursday-Sunday, 5-10 p.m.